I heard Rob Shaul talking about the Quiet Professional on an Art of Manliness podcast and I have since been consumed with this approach to life.

 The process is embraced — it is the journey that counts.

-Additionally, check out these thought-provoking insights from other great thinkers:
+Additionally, check out these thought-provoking insights from other great thinkers on physicality: